pda87/Engine/README.md

 </figure>

 This Windows Form program simulates a small 4-cylinder engine.
 The program is in a simple state at the moment.
-I have lots of ideas to improve it by adding buttons for stop, accelerate, decelerate, add fuel, but first I need to do some more work on threads and background tasks...
+I have lots of ideas to improve it by adding buttons for stop, accelerate, decelerate and add fuel, but first I need to do some more work on threads and background tasks...